rafaelbicudo/tools/tutorials/fit_dihedral.md

 >    50    52    29    30   3	6.234	0.000	-6.234	-0.000	-0.000	0.000
 ```

-The extremely high coefficients come from the high correlation between the variables.
+The extremely large coefficients come from the high correlation between the variables.
 Since all the dihedrals share at least two of the 4 atoms, they all change accordingly.
 To deal with it, we can introduce a penalization term that considers the module of each coefficient into the minimization function.
 For example, in the case of Ridge regression, one seeks to minimize,

 $$\mathcal{L}=\frac{||y - Xw||^2_2}{2N}  + \alpha ||w||_1 \ ,$$